Competency Based Interviews are still here in 2025!

 Have you been invited to a competency based or behaviour interview?
 Told you will be examined on behaviours or competencies?
 Or simply looking for brilliant competency and behaviour examples for your job application?

 In this article, we provide you with your ultimate guide to competency based interview questions and answers.
-We list 55 of the most common and tough competency interview questions interviewers can ask and we talk about how to answer them.
+We list the most common competency based interview questions interviewers can ask and we talk about how to answer them.

-We look in detail at 12 of the top competencies you are likely to be asked about in your interview including communicating and influencing, problem solving, delivering at pace and many more.
+We look in detail at some of the top competencies you are likely to be asked about in your interview including problem solving, planning and organising and many more.

 In this article: